zjian107-su/Angular-Akasha1729/README.md

 13. Login form with email validation and password validation.
 Email needs to be input twice.
 Password needs to be input twice.
 Component name `login-form`.
 At the end you can submit it.

 14. Traffic light: Implement a traffic light with 3 colors.
 Component name `traffic-light`.
 There is a stop and resume toggle button.
-There are 3 lights, and they rotate by time.//TODO
+There are 3 lights, and they rotate by time.

 15. Implement a simple calculator.
 There are 10 digital buttons and you can do addition, reduction and equal.
 Component name `calculator`. //TODO